Interested in pursuing a nationally competitive fellowship? Outlined below are the steps to get you started!

 Step 3.
 Complete the Student Fellowship and Research Student Information Form, a document that will help the office guide you towards a fellowship that is compatible with your goals while at Bowdoin and beyond.

 Step 4.
 Arrange to meet with Director of Student Fellowships and Research Cindy Stocks by clicking here.
 Please bring a hard copy of your completed Student Fellowship and Research Student Information Form to your meeting, as well as a copy of your unofficial academic history from Polaris.
+(For more information on how to save your unofficial academic history from Polaris as a PDF, click here.)

 Step 5.
 During your meeting with Cindy, you will discuss in greater depth the information you have provided on the Student Information Form, and decide on your next actions steps and an appropriate timeline.